sorry-app/status-page-link/README.md

 # Sorry&#8482; Status Page Link

-> A Javascript plugin which creates a dynamic link to your status page, displaying the current state of afairs for your audience to see.
+> A Javascript plugin which creates a dynamic link to your status page, displaying the current state of affairs for your audience to see.
 As used on our own site [https://www.sorryapp.com](https://www.sorryapp.com)

 ![Alt text](status-page-link.png)